front-end-intermediate/5-express/readme.md

 };
 ```

-Or by a Delete action in Postman.
+A Delete action in Postman.

 1. Set the action to Delete
 2. Append an id from the recipes endpoint to the /api/recipes endpoint